 E62 BME 5772 Biomedical Business Development

 For medical innovators, a successful translation from product to market will require careful strategy and an understanding of the steps needed to form and fund a biotech business, either as a new startup or as an extension of the product line of an existing company.
 This course will address the steps in this process, including intellectual property concerns, R&D, clinical strategy, regulatory issues, quality management, reimbursement, marketing strategy, sales and distribution, operating plans, and approaches to funding.
-Prerequisites: graduate or professional student standing or permission of the instructor.
+Prerequisites: Graduate or professional student standing or permission of the instructor.

 Credit 3 units.